ianlewis/todos/actions/issue-reopener/README.md

-The `ianlewis/todos/actions/issue-reopener` GitHub Action searches your checked out code for TODO comments that reference issues and reopens issues that have been closed prematurely.

-`issue-reopener` will also add a comment on the issue with a link to the source code where the TODO can be found.
+The `ianlewis/todos/actions/issue-reopener` GitHub Action searches your checked out code for TODO comments that reference issues and reopens issues that have been closed prematurely. `issue-reopener` will also add a comment on the issue with a link to the source code where the TODO can be found.

-## Getting Started

-First use the `actions/checkout` action to check out your repository.
-After that you can call `ianlewis/todos/actions/issue-reopener` to scan your codebase for TODO comments.
 TODO comments can take the following forms:

 ```golang
 // TODO(#123): Referencing the issue number with a pound sign.